 A blog is a great way to spread your message further and introduce new customers to your tone of voice and style.

-For example, place three valuable blog posts (in the form of excerpt) on your homepage.
-Think of blog posts that are most often read, shared on social media or articles that you are proud of, so that you make your website visitors curious about what other value you have to offer.
+For example, place three valuable blog posts (in the form of excerpts) on your homepage.
+Think of blog posts that are most often read and shared on social media, or articles that you are proud of, to make your website visitors curious about what other values you have to offer.

-There will always be people who only come for freebies (and won’t convert, no matter what), but don’t worry, there are more than enough people who will always be willing to purchase from (or through) you.
+There will always be people who only come for freebies (and won’t convert, no matter what), but don’t worry.
+More than enough people will always be willing to purchase from (or through) you.

-It is natural for most of us to describe who you are first, and then offer your services.
+It is natural for most of us to describe who we are first and then offer our services.

-But it is important to realize that most people don’t care who you are; they mainly want to know if you can solve their problem.
+But it is essential to realize that most people don’t care who you are; they mainly want to know if you can solve their problem.

 So briefly state who you are on your homepage (for example, put some basic facts), but do not start by telling what you are good at and what you can do.
-Just describe in detail why who you are is important to help your customers best.
+Just describe in detail why who you are as important to help your customers in the best way possible.

-“Your story” is often a source of inspiration for others, as long as you use it for the financial and personal growth and development of your own customers.
+“Your story” is often a source of inspiration for others, as long as you use it for your customer’s financial and personal growth and development.

 It is often smart to limit the menu tabs at the top of your website to about five and a maximum of 7 buttons.
 Otherwise, you create too much distraction for your website visitors.

-Try to put things like your Terms and Conditions, Privacy statement, FAQ section, and similar pages in a footer section, that stands out as little as possible.
+Try to add things like your Terms and Conditions, Privacy statement, FAQ section, and similar pages in a footer section that stands out as little as possible.

-Lastly, the best advice I can give is to visit other landing pages (for example, your competitors) and ask yourself honestly – would I buy from this person or company?
+Lastly, the best advice I can give is to visit other affiliate landing pages (for example, your competitors) and ask yourself honestly – would I buy from this person or company?
 If yes, what is it that you like, and if not – what held you back?
-Try to put together your own landing page based on your experience with other’s landing pages.
+Try to create your own affiliate based on your experience with others affiliate landing pages.
 Take inspiration and look at your competitors from a constructive point of view – how can I do better?